lukegob10/tracker_machine/docs/system/data-model.md

 # Data Model

 SQLite schema for Jira-lite with projects, solutions, and subcomponents.
 All timestamps stored as ISO8601 in UTC.
 Foreign keys are enforced (`PRAGMA foreign_keys = ON`).
-Pair this reference with `docs/api-documentation.md` for routes/payloads and `docs/ui-overview.md` for how the UI exercises these fields.
+Pair this reference with `docs/system/api-documentation.md` for routes/payloads and `docs/system/ui-overview.md` for how the UI exercises these fields.

 User attribution: `user_id` is populated from the authenticated user; legacy env fallback (`JIRA_LITE_USER_ID`/`USER`/`USERNAME`/`LOGNAME`) applies only to dev/seeding contexts.

 ## Entities at a Glance
 - Project: top-level container with name, 4-char abbreviation, status, description, optional success criteria, and a required Sponsor; stores `project_id`, `user_id`, timestamps, and soft delete metadata but those fields are not surfaced in the UI.
-- Solution: versioned deliverable that belongs to a project and is the primary trackable work item; carries Owner/Assignee, priority, optional due date, optional current phase, optional success criteria, and optional blockers/risks; can enable/disable phases to fit its workflow; stores `solution_id`, `user_id`, timestamps, and soft delete metadata.
+- Solution: versioned deliverable that belongs to a project and is the primary trackable work item; carries Owner/Assignee, priority, optional due date, optional current phase, optional success criteria, optional blockers/risks, and an RAG indicator (auto or manual w/ reason); can enable/disable phases to fit its workflow; stores `solution_id`, `user_id`, timestamps, and soft delete metadata.
 - Subcomponent: optional task belonging to a project + solution; minimal fields (name, status, priority, due date, assignee).
 Subcomponents do **not** carry phases/progress.

 ## Table Definitions (simplified)